pffy/markdown-table/README.md

 ### G Suite administrator

-  * Ask your G Suite administrator to add and/or install Cotton Markdown Tables for your organization.
+  * Ask your G Suite administrator to add and/or install Cotton Markdown Tables.
   * Important things to tell your administrator:
     * See COMPLIANCE section.

-### Copy spreadsheet

-  * Details later.

 ### Manual install